-Visit the window "Veterans Education Benefits" or Veterans Resource Center, BS-103 455-0410 Hours: M-F from 8:00 a.m. to 4:00 p.m.
+or visit the Veterans Resource Center, BS-103 455-0410 Hours: M-F from 8:00 a.m. to 4:00 p.m.

-Leeward CC is an approved institution for education and training under the Veteran's Educational Assistance Act (GI Bill[®]) and the Dependents' Act.
-Information regarding eligibility, entitlement and types of training authorized may be obtained from the Veterans Administration Regional Office.
+Leeward CC is an approved institution for education and training under the Veteran's Educational Assistance Act (GI Bill®) and the Dependents' Act.
+Information regarding eligibility, entitlement and types of training authorized may be obtained from the Veterans Administration Regional

+Office.
 Please visit the Veterans Resource Center for general assistance in academic advising, selecting a major, and planning an educational program.